Concurrent Enrollment General Information

 • SUU policies pertaining to academic honesty and plagiarism apply to CE students – if a student is caught plagiarizing it is grounds for failing the course and/or being excused from the Concurrent Enrollment program.

-Withdrawing from a Concurrent Enrollment Course
+Withdrawing from a CE Course